charismanapriandi/charismanapriandi/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on WeCognition
+- 🔭 I’m currently working on Rekadia
 - 💬 Ask me about Web Development
 - 📫 How to reach me: charismanapriandi@gmail.com
 - 🌍 Visit my personal website: <a href="https://charismanapriandi.com" target="_blank" rel="noreferrer">charismanapriandi.com</a>